Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 ### **LOG OUT** <a name="reviews"></a>

 When navigating to the `Log Out` button within the Account menu, once clicked, the Log Out page will be rendered.
 This is a simple page with two buttons.
 Click `No` to revert back to the Home page and remain logged in, or click `Yes` to log out of your account and revert to the Home page.
 Once logged out you will not be able to access your Profile page and you will not be able to leave reviews/ratings.
-Additionally admin users will not be able to manage products.
+Additionally, admin users will not be able to manage products.

 ### **OTHER FEATURES** <a name="other-feat"></a>

 Defensive programming has been put in place so users cannot access specific pages if they are not logged in.
-If for example, if a user is on their profile page and then logs out using the log out button, if they were to click their browser's back button, they wouldn't be able to access their profile page.
-The log in page automatically renders instead.
-The same applies for if you were to copy and paste a URL into the search box and/or go through your search history.
+If for example, if a user is on their profile page and then logs out using the logout button, if they were to click their browser's back button, they wouldn't be able to access their profile page.
+The login page automatically renders instead.
+The same applies if you were to copy and paste a URL into the search box and/or go through your search history.
 You will only be able to see your pages if you are logged in.

 <br>